zoltan-nz/docker-hadoop-ubuntu/README.md

 Forked from https://github.com/sequenceiq/docker-hadoop-ubuntu

-Updated to Hadoop 2.8.1 and Java 8.
+Update to Java 8 and Hadoop 2.8.1, using the latest stable Ubuntu

 # Build the image